ESSAY | By Chris Graham

 The Royal Commission finally reported almost two years after it began, on December 29, 2015… the same day news broke that Queensland’s Director of Public Prosecutions, Michael Byrne QC was planning to appeal a decision to downgrade the murder conviction of Gerard Bayden-Clay to manslaughter.
 Bayden-Clay murdered his wife, Allison, then dumped her body on a riverbank in Brisbane in 2012.
 She left behind three young children.

-As for the man Tony Abbott appointed to oversee the Royal Commission, it was Dyson Heydon, who last year was found to be a serial sexual harasser of women by an independent investigation launched by the High Court of Australia.
+As for the man Tony Abbott appointed to oversee the Royal Commission, it was Dyson Heydon.
+An independent investigation launched by the High Court of Australia last year found he was a serial sexual harasser of women.

 “There is no way anyone would dare test their strength out on me, because you all know, there is nothing stronger than a broken woman who has rebuilt herself.”